Chinese Long-tailed RosefinchC. l. lepidus, female, Shanxi, December. (Craig Brelsford)

-Long-tailed RosefinchCarpodacus sibiricus ranges across much of southern Siberia, Mongolia, and northern, central, and southwest China, with sibiricus breeding in northwestern Xinjiang and northwest Inner Mongolia and wintering in Xinjiang as well as in north-central China; ussuriensis breeding in Heilongjiang and Jilin and wintering from Liaoning west to southern Gansu.
-Chinese Long-tailed RosefinchC. lepidus lepidus is resident from eastern Tibet east to southwestern Shanxi; and henrici resident from northern Sichuan south to southeastern Tibet and western Yunnan.
+Long-tailed RosefinchCarpodacus sibiricus ranges across much of southern Siberia, Mongolia, and northern, central, and southwest China, with sibiricus breeding northwest Xinjiang and northwest Inner Mongolia and wintering Xinjiang and north-central China; ussuriensis breeding Heilongjiang and Jilin and wintering Liaoning west to southern Gansu.
+Chinese Long-tailed RosefinchC. lepidus lepidus is resident from eastern Tibet to southwest Shanxi; and henrici resident northern Sichuan to southeast Tibet and western Yunnan.
 HABITAT Mountains to 3400 m (11,160 ft.); also lowlands.
 In forests with undergrowth, grasslands, and wetlands with reeds and tall vegetation; also agricultural land and city parks with bushes and trees.
 Locally common; can be tame.
-ID Breeding male sibiricus has lower forehead, lores and base of bill deep crimson, continuing as eyeline that joins crimson half-collar at neck sides; cheek and ear coverts to throat pink with white frosting.
+ID & COMPARISON Breeding male sibiricus has lower forehead, lores and base of bill deep crimson, continuing as eyeline that joins crimson half-collar at neck sides; cheek and ear coverts to throat pink with white frosting.
 Crown center and nape grey with faint streaking, partly obscured by pink-white forecrown and supercilium; pale-crowned individuals may appear almost white-headed.
 Upperparts pinkish-red with black streaks and grey fringing, lower back and rump unstreaked deep pink, and tail black with fine white fringing.
 Underparts pale pink, grading to white on undertail coverts.
 Wing mainly black, with white tips to greater and median coverts forming two broad wingbars.
 Prominent white fringing on otherwise black tertials; white edges to flight feathers forming wing panel.
 Winter male much duller.
 Female lacks pink in plumage and is buffish to grey-brown above, with light black streaking on cheeks and crown and bolder streaking on mantle.
 Underparts mainly buffish-brown with black streaking heaviest on flanks; belly almost white.
 Wing and tail pattern like male.
 Juvenile similar to female.
 Male ussuriensis darker and pinker, lepidus darker still; female henrici more heavily streaked than other races.
 Shorter tails on lepidus and henrici.
 Combination of tail length, wing and tail pattern diagnostic.
 BARE PARTS Stubby grey-horn bill; brown feet.
 VOICE Rapid, rolling, musical trill, repeated with pauses of about 4 seconds.
 Sharp, whistling alarm call: pink-pink-pink. — Craig Brelsford